 Because of the low-cost, there is certainly money left over for a crunchy baguette along side.
 Using my strategies, I made this hearty soup for a little under four dollars, check below to see how I did it.

-Wild Rice and Smoked Turkey Chowder, serves 6
+Wild Rice and Smoked Turkey Chowder,

 2 parsnips, peeled & roughly chopped1 large russet potato, roughly chopped, no need to peel